Link: Apply now for the Southwest Rapid Rewards® Plus Credit Card

 Southwest Airlines and Chase have a great portfolio of co-branded credit cards at a variety of “price points” (and by that I mean annual fees).
 In this post, I wanted to take a closer look at the Southwest Rapid Rewards® Plus Credit Card, which is Southwest Airlines’ lowest annual fee credit card.

-Many people love flying with Southwest Airlines because of the two free checked bags, lack of change and cancelation fees, no expiration on vouchers, and great service.
-Furthermore, having a Southwest Airlines credit card can help you earn a Companion Pass, which is one of the best deals in domestic travel.
+Many people love flying with Southwest Airlines because of the two free checked bags, lack of change and cancelation fees, and no expiration on vouchers.
+Furthermore, having a Southwest Airlines credit card can help you earn a Companion Pass, one of the best deals in domestic travel.
 With that in mind, let’s get right into the details of this card.

-The Southwest Plus Card is offering a welcome bonus of 50,000 Rapid Rewards points after spending $1,000 within the first three months.
-That’s a solid bonus — I value Rapid Rewards points at 1.2 cents each, so to me that bonus is worth $600.
+For applications through December 11, 2023, the Southwest Plus Card is offering a welcome bonus of 75,000 Southwest Rapid Rewards points after spending $3,000 within the first three months.

 In terms of eligibility, the card isn’t available to anyone who currently has a Southwest Rapid Rewards personal card, or anyone who has received a welcome bonus on a Southwest Rapid Rewards personal card in the past 24 months.
 However, you are eligible if you have a Southwest business credit card.